2.5. Derivation of a fourth-order explicit Runge-Kutta method#

 or alternatively

-This fourth-order explicit Runge-Kutta method we derived in Example 2.6 is often referred to as the Runge-Kutta method or RK4 for short.
-It is simple, robust and accurate and has become the standard goto method for solving ODEs.
+This fourth-order explicit Runge-Kutta method is often referred to as the Runge-Kutta method or RK4 for short.
+It is simple, robust and accurate and has become the standard go to method for solving ODEs.